Rancilio Silvia Review + Modding Options & the New Silvia Pro

 So this is £109 or £145.
 Shipping (I’ve just got a quote) to the UK at the time of writing is $32, so £23 ish.

 Pidsilvia.com don’t list a UK delivery cost but I’d assume it’s going to bed similar, although I have emailed them to ask if they would consider allowing UK customers to give them Auber’s respond to for delivery and I’ve emailed Auber to see if they’ll ship the flat screen kit with their PID to UK customers, as this will save you some cash.
-I’ll update this article when I get a reply.
+I’ll update this post when I get a reply.

 So if you go for the more advanced Auber PID and the DIY screw replacement you’re looking at a total cost including the Silvia of about £720, and if you buy the flat screen kit, about £770 – though hopefully this will come down a bit if they agree to combine postage.

-This article first of all appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!
+This article to start with appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!